HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 Note the left-most pair of bars in that graph—that's the tail of the middleware chain, i.e. the application itself (including filters).

-Moving one to the queue timings with another handful of `sed` magic.
+Moving on to the queue timings, we can apply more `sed` magic.
 This time Excel doesn't cut it, but [R](http://www.r-project.org/) is probably an old friend to anyone serious with performance analysis, and stats in general.